The

 Being crystal-controlled, the frequencies of the comb filter are

-to the same degree as the 20 MHz crystal oscillator.
+stable to the same degree as the 20 MHz crystal

-results - hardly enough to cause a problem and well within the
+(about 16ppm) results - hardly enough to cause a problem and

 Construction: